Sources of Corporate Finance: Secretarial Practice 12th Standard HSC Maharashtra State Board 2022

 What is Equity Shares?
 Explain its features

 - Equity shares are also known as ordinary shares.
-Equity shares are the initial source of financing business activities.
-Companies Act defines equity shares as ‘those shares which are not preference shares’. the definition explains that: a) The equity shares do not enjoy a preference for dividends. b) The equity shares do not get priority for repayment of capital at the time of winding up of the company.
+Equity shares are the initial source of financing for business activities.
+Companies Act defines equity shares as ‘those shares which are not preference shares. the definition explains that: a) The equity shares do not enjoy a preference for dividends. b) The equity shares do not get priority for repayment of capital at the time of winding up of the company.

-- Equity shareholders participate in their company’s management. shareholders invited to attend general meetings and allowed to vote on all matters discussed at the general meeting.
+- Equity shareholders participate in their company’s management. shareholders are invited to attend general meetings and allowed to vote on all matters discussed at the general meeting.
 Equity shareholders elect the representatives of a company to run the company.
 Thus Equity shareholders are real owners of the company.

 - Equity shareholders do not get any fixed dividends, and dividends depend on the company’s performance.
-Dividends paid declared by the Board of Directors.
+Dividends paid are declared by the Board of Directors.
 If the company makes no profit, no dividends are payable.
 Thus, with less profit, a lesser dividend is going to be paid.
 The owners of equity shares are real risk bearers.

 Features of Equity Shares :